Table of Contents

-These are having higher bond strength and moderate to high curing times depends on the additive used.
+These are having higher bond strength and moderate to high curing times depending on the additive used.

 These are having moderate to higher bond strength and durability.
 May be applied at lower temperatures.

-Materials procured for high friction surface treatment are mainly polymer resin binder and aggregates.
+Materials procured for high friction surface treatment are mainly polymer resin binders and aggregates.
 Specifications for these materials are as follows.
 (2)

 Polymer binder used for high friction surface treatment is having the following specifications: (2)